Seneca–Cayuga Nation: New York land claims

 Despite having left New York more than two centuries ago, the Seneca–Cayuga Nation (SCT) closely followed emerging land claim cases in the state in the late 20th century.
 It attempted to join the Cayuga Nation in its suit for land claims in New York.
 The Seneca Cayuga Tribe successfully enjoined the Cayuga Land Claim, per Federal Judge McCurn's ruling in both the Cayuga Land Claim and SCT v Town of Aurealius.
 The Seneca-Cayuga Tribe (SCT) has claimed that they are more Cayuga than Seneca; hence the Cayuga Land Claim.
 There are 5,000 SCT citizens compared to 300 Cayuga citizens in New York; some of the SCT tried to assert their claims to the Cayuga Reservation over the citizens and descendants who have lived there for generations.
 The Seneca–Cayuga Tribe asserted that its citizens were equally descendants of the Cayuga Nation.

 But the U.S. Indian Claims Commission in Strong v.
 United States (1973) ruled that ancestors of the Seneca–Cayuga were not a party to the treaties between the Cayuga Nation and New York.
 Their ancestors had already left the state before 1794, when the treaties were made following the American Revolution.
 Therefore, the Claims Commission found that the Seneca–Cayuga should not have any claim based on the loss of land that the Cayuga suffered in New York as a result of the 1794 Treaty of Canandaigua.

 Similarly, the Seneca–Cayuga Nation attempted to intervene in the land claim suit which the Seneca Nation of Indians brought against New York.
 This related to land around Cuba, New York.
 Again, the courts ruled that the Seneca–Cayuga had no standing in a case with roots in treaties between the Seneca Nation and the state of New York following the American Revolution, as their ancestors had left the state and settled in Ohio well before that time.
-The Seneca Nation of New York ultimately reached a settlement with the state of New York in relation to their claim to property around Cuba Lake.
+The Seneca Nation of Indians ultimately reached a settlement with the state of New York in relation to their claim to property around Cuba Lake.

 The tribe applied to the Bureau of Indian Affairs for the opportunity to purchase land in New York and have it taken into trust.
 They wanted to be able to operate a gambling casino within proximity to New York's major population centers.
 The US Department of the Interior is still evaluating the tribe's trust application.

-Groups such as the Upstate Citizens for Equality in New York have opposed the revival of the Haudenosaunee (Iroquois nations) land claims in the state.
+Groups such as the Upstate Citizens for Equality in New York have opposed the revival of the Haudenosaunee land claims in the state.
 They particularly object to out-of-state tribes' attempting to enter into cases related to treaties made after such tribes' ancestors had left the state.